 Yes.
 Issues surrounding the sharing plan and intellectual property can be highly complex.
 Plans should be developed in consultation with individuals from your institution who have expertise in this area, and consistent with NIH guidelines.
 Experts could be from your sponsored research office, your technology transfer office, your office of general counsel, and/or any other appropriate office.
 The consultation will clarify the policies of your institution regarding sharing and distribution of research resources such as mutant mice, as well as your institution’s policies regarding intellectual property and inconsistent obligations with third parties.

 The Scientific Review Group, or study section, will comment on the adequacy of the sharing plan.
-Reviewers will be asked to describe their assessment of the sharing plan in an administrative note and, except in defined circumstances, will not include their assessment in the overall priority score.
+Reviewers will be asked to describe their assessment of the sharing plan in an administrative note and, except in defined circumstances, will not include their assessment in the overall impact score.
 For some special initiatives, such as Request for Applications and Request for Proposals specifically directed to the development of model organisms, reviewers may be asked to integrate their evaluation of the plan for sharing with other review criteria and factor their assessment into the overall evaluation of scientific merit.
 Any concerns must be resolved before an award can be made.
 Program staff, who will review your sharing plan before making funding recommendations, should be your first point of contact for resolving sharing plan deficiencies.

 Whether a sharing plan is reasonable can be determined by the reviewers on a case-by-case basis, taking into consideration the organism, the timeline, the applicant's decision to distribute the resource or deposit it in a repository, and other relevant considerations.
-For mechanisms other than special RFAs, the presence or adequacy of a plan should not enter into the scoring of the application.
+For mechanisms other than special RFAs or special RFPs, the presence or adequacy of a plan should not enter into the scoring of the application.
 The sharing plan itself should be discussed after the application is scored and reviewer comments recorded in an administrative note.

 For special initiatives and research mechanisms, where the text of the announcement specifically includes the adequacy of a sharing plan as a review criterion, the adequacy of the plan will be discussed by the reviewers and will figure into the score.